openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 _description: _

 The line height is computed, based on the font size, and can be adjusted.
 Useful if you are print multi-line text.
+This function returns the current line height.